Day 1: Tehran (Arrival), Capital of Qajar and Pahlavi Dynasties

 Overnight Kermanshah, (B,L,D).

-Our tour today touches natural landscapes of west of Persia to Luresta.
-Zagros mountain range mostly surrounded the province.
-Lurestan is one of the ancient habitat of humanity by discovering Lorestan Bronze in archaeological excavations.
-The city covers all four wings of Iran National Museum since paleolithic and ancient era to Islamic time.
-We will have an expedition to Falak-ol-aflak Castle the one that declares itself as an emblem of Luristan province.
-The castle used to be a colossal defensive military structure on the top of a hill during Sassanid era.
-Then, it became a prison and nowadays is as an anthropological museum.
+Our journey today lets us touch natural landscapes of west of Persia to Lurestan, a province mostly surrounded by Zagros mountain range is validated to be one of the ancient habitat of humanity by discovering Lorestan Bronze in archaeological excavations.
+The city significance displays itself when it covers all four wings of Iran National Museum since Paleolithic and Ancient era to Islamic time and also seals and coins.
+We will have an expedition to Falak-ol-aflak Castle the one that declares itself as an emblem of Luristan province which used to be a Colossal defensive military structure on the top of a hill during Sassanid era, then became a prison and nowadays are used as an anthropological Museum.

 Overnight Khuzestan , (B,L,D).